anastasia-in-code/task-manager/README.md

 ## Instructions

 ### Installation
+Task Manager is a simple web application for managing tasks.
+It is built using Flask for the backend and React for the frontend.

+Features
+* Create, read, update, and delete tasks
+* Mark tasks as completed
+* Filter tasks by status

 Backend (Flask)
 * Clone the repository: git clone https://github.com/your-username/task-manager.git
 * Navigate to the backend directory: cd task-manager/backend